TGL (golf league): Broadcasting

 No broadcaster for TGL was announced during the league's unveiling.
 An August 2022 report by Sports Business Journal indicated that NBC Sports had an option to carry league events.
 On October 5, 2023, ESPN Inc. announced it had secured media rights for the league in a "multi-year" deal, with all matches airing on ESPN or ESPN2, and streaming on ESPN+.
 TGL matches, especially those early in its first season, receive promotional pushes from major events on the network including the NFL and college football playoffs.
 As an indication of this push, the first match for Jupiter Links Golf Club, which features Tiger Woods, was intentionally set as not the first match in TGL history (on January 7) but the second (on January 14) so that it could receive promotional exposure during ESPN's NFL Wild Card Game coverage the night before (January 13).
 The first-year ESPN schedule included a Presidents' Day triple-header, with two afternoon matches on ESPN and a nightcap on ESPN2.

-ESPN's TGL broadcasts feature Scott Van Pelt as host from his SportsCenter studio in Washington, with the exception of the 2025 SoFi Cup Finals, where he hosted it and SportsCenter on-site at SoFi Center in Palm Beach Gardens, and Matt Barrie calling the play, with Marty Smith conducting sideline reports.
-Rather than hire an analyst to accompany Barrie, broadcasts feature live-mic comments from players and caddies in the match as well as analysis from players on other teams (Woods and Rory McIlroy, though they weren't playing, offered analysis on the first broadcast).
+ESPN's TGL broadcasts feature Scott Van Pelt as host from his SportsCenter studio in Washington, with the exception of the SoFi Cup Finals, where he hosts it and SportsCenter on-site at SoFi Center in Palm Beach Gardens, Matt Barrie calling the play, with Marty Smith conducting sideline reports, and analysis from Roberto Castro.
+Additionally, broadcasts feature live-mic comments from players and caddies in the match and interviews with figures such as Woods and Rory McIlroy, when they weren't playing.
 Additionally, broadcasts feature various overhead, course-level, and bunker cameras.
 The SmartPin Cam used during TGL broadcasts received a Cynopsis Sports Media Award for Best Digital Innovation/Technology.